AneraLabs/intents_landscape/README.md

 ## Adding a protocol

-To add a new protocol, you will need to fork the intents_landscape repo and add 3 new files (protocol filter python file, a static data file, and normalisation logic file) by following the steps in this section.
+To add a new protocol, you will need to fork the intents_landscape repo (from the `main` branch) and add 3 new files (protocol filter python file, a static data file, and normalisation logic file) by following the steps in this section.

 If updating you will also need to fork the repo, but will instead make changes to the relevant files for the protocol in question.